Rail&Fly is a train ticket deal between Deutsche Bahn and some airlines (including Lufthansa) for cheap train transportation to German airports.

 Individual airlines may set further conditions on the sale and use of Rail&Fly train to airport tickets.
 Notable individual airline conditions relate to the time of sale, types of tickets, and children policies.

 Each individual airline may set own policies on when, how, and for which flights Rail&Fly tickets are sold.
 Rail&Fly tickets must usually be bought at the same time the flight reservation is made.
-(Germanwings is a notable exception that allows Rail&Fly tickets to be added later.)
-Lufthansa sells Rail&Fly tickets with award travel while most airlines do not.
+(Eurowings is a notable exception that allows Rail&Fly tickets to be added later.)

 Individual airlines use different kinds of tickets.
 A physical ticket is commonly available but some use a numbered voucher that must be exchanged for a ticket at a DB train ticket vending machine in Germany.
 (Ticket collection is possible within 72 h prior to the initial journey.)
-Increasingly, tickets can be printed at home like any plane e-ticket.
+Increasingly, tickets can be printed at home like any plane e-ticket or used as a mobile ticket.

 Children under 6 usually travel for free on Deutsche Bahn trains, as do children up to 14 when accompanied by a parent or grandparent and confirmed on the ticket at time of purchase.
 However, with Rail&Fly airlines may place their own conditions on accompanying children.
-Lufthansa sticks to the basic Deutsche Bahn formula but airberlin has 12 year as the cut-off date for free travel, while children older than two pay full fare when using Germanwings’ Rail&Fly tickets.
+Lufthansa for example allow free travel on Rail&Fly for children under 2 years only, 50% discount for 2 to 11 years and full fare for children over 12.

 Buying Rail&Fly Train to German Airport Tickets Online